On symplectic stabilisations and mapping classes: Proof of the main theorem

 \begin{proof} Note that any embedded curve $([0,1], \partial) \to (\Sigma, \partial)$ can be isotoped rel boundary to a Lagrangian arc: the curve just needs to be rectified in a collar neighbourhood of the boundary.

 Consider one of the boundary points of $a$.
 Let $\nu$ be a collar neighbourhood of the boundary component it belongs to.
 Then we can choose a small Lagrangian arc $c$, contained in $\nu$, that intersects $a$ transversally in a single point.
-Moreover, given another Lagrangian arc $b$ disjoint from $a$, by choosing $c$ to also lie in a sufficiently small neighbourhood of $a$, we can arrange for $c$ and $b$ to be disjoint. \end{proof}
+Moreover, given another Lagrangian arc $b$ disjoint from $a$ in a neighbourhood of one of its boundary points, by choosing $c$ to also lie in a sufficiently small neighbourhood of this boundary point of $a$, we can arrange for $c$ and $b$ to be disjoint. \end{proof}

 Consider two Lagrangian arcs in $\Sigma$ with disjoint boundaries, say $c_1$ and $c_2$.
 We will use $HF(c_1, c_2)$ to denote the unwrapped Floer cohomology group of $c_1$ and $c_2$, with $\Z/2$ coefficients and no gradings.
 (If you attach two one-handles to $\Sigma$, one at the boundary of each of $c_1$ and $c_2$, then there is a natural isomorphism $HF(c_1, c_2) \cong HF(s_1, s_2)$, where $s_i$ is the union of $c_i$ and the core of the corresponding handle.)